bgriffen/oldwebsite/_posts/2014-11-05-institute-publication-profile.md

 * There are more students than any other position.
 * Students publish the most number of papers.
 * Postdocs, faculty and students roughly equally share overall citation count.

+Though it must be stated that there could be false-positives being found for people who have the same name and this would inflate the number of publications.
+In any case, I just wanted to demonstrate some basic utility of the data.